fubar2/toolfactory/README.md

 Tools always depend on other things.
 Most tools in Galaxy depend on third party scientific packages, so TF tools usually have one or more dependencies.
 These can be scientific packages such as BWA or scripting languages such as Python and are usually managed by Conda.
-If the new tool relies on a system utility such as bash or awk where the importance of version control on reproducibility is low, these can be used without Conda management.
+If the new tool relies on a system utility such as bash or awk where the importance of version control on reproducibility is low, these can be used without Conda management - but remember the potential risks of unmanaged dependencies on computational reproducibility.

-The TF user can optionally supply a working script where scripting is required and the chosen dependency is a scripting language such as Python.
-That script must correctly parse the command line arguments it receives at tool execution, as they are defined by the TF user.
+The TF user can optionally supply a working script where scripting is required and the chosen dependency is a scripting language such as Python or a system scripting executable such as bash.
+Whatever the language, the script must correctly parse the command line arguments it receives at tool execution, as they are defined by the TF user.
 The text of that script is "baked in" to the new tool and will be executed each time the new tool is run.
+It is highly recommended that scripts and their command lines be developed and tested until proven to work before the TF is invoked.
+Galaxy as a software development environment is actually possible, but not recommended being somewhat clumsy and inefficient.

 Tools nearly always take one or more data sets from the user's history as input.
 TF tools allow the TF user to define what Galaxy datatypes the tool end user will be able to choose and what